jeromeku/torchtune/PROFILING.md

     In addition to the previous outputs, additional memory usage info will be recorded and a viewable [memory timeline](https://pytorch.org/docs/stable/profiler.html#torch.profiler._KinetoProfile.export_memory_timeline) will be exported as well.

     Each trace will be marked with the `rank` of the process.

+## Tests

+See `tests/test_profiler.py` for unit testing of profiler instantiation with `torchtune.config` as well as the expected functionality of `torchtune.utils.setup_torch_profiler`.